-The Foundation will ensure that pupils with disabilities have equal access to information.
-The School is able to respond quickly to requests for information in alternative formats.
+WGSF will ensure that pupils with disabilities have equal access to information.
+The school is able to respond quickly to requests for information in alternative formats.
 Parents with disabilities are welcome to request information in different formats should they require it.
 All pupils have remote access to the school - through Firefly and Google Classroom - which facilitates the transmission of much educational and pastoral information.

-Targets and actions being taken to increase accessibility are shown in Annexes 1-4.
+Targets and actions being taken to increase accessibility are shown below in Annex 1 - 4.